kerimoyle/libcellml-tutorials/tutorials/tutorial6/tutorial6_cpp.rst

 Step 2: Create the n-gate component
 ===================================
-Here we create the voltage dependency behavior of the potassium component.
+Here we create the voltage dependency behaviour of the potassium component.
 This is accomplished by creating a second component, and embedding it within the one we already have.

 .. container:: dothis